Yasumoto/talks/2019/11/01/Fluently_NoSQL.md

 [.footer: Photo by Dawn Armfield on Unsplash]

-^ Also an opportunity to battle-test the AWSSDKSwift
+^ This is in contrast to putting new technology *directly* in the hot path of user traffic.

+^ Sometimes it works, but as your friendly neighborhood SRE, I **strongly** urge against it!

 ----

-## Picking a Datastore (at Slack)
+## 🤔 Picking a Datastore (at Slack)

 * MySQL
 * Something Else